tercen/webapp_lib/webapp_commons/context/webapp/DEVELOPER_GUIDE.md

-✓ **Widget Properties**: All Flutter widget properties must be valid (no invalid enums, properties) ✓ **Imports**: All imports must exist and be compatible ✓ **Error Handling**: Implement error handling for all async operations ✓ **Async Functions**: Prefix with 'fetch', 'load', 'get', or 'run' and place in TercenService singleton ✓ **Constructors**: Use const constructors where possible ✓ **Responsive Design**: Use Container with BoxConstraints, set min/max sizes ✓ **File Organization**: Each screen in separate file, widgets >100 lines separated ✓ **State Management**: Avoid nested StatefulBuilder, implement proper disposal ✓ **Component Integration**: Use webapp_components library patterns
+✓ **Widget Properties**: All Flutter widget properties must be valid (no invalid enums, properties) ✓ **Imports**: All imports must exist and be compatible ✓ **Error Handling**: Implement error handling for all async operations ✓ **Async Functions**: Prefix with 'fetch', 'load', 'get', or 'run' and place in *Service singletons, if one is not already available
+✓ **Constructors**: Use const constructors where possible ✓ **Responsive Design**: Use Container with BoxConstraints, set min/max sizes ✓ **File Organization**: Each screen in separate file, widgets >100 lines separated ✓ **State Management**: Avoid nested StatefulBuilder, implement proper disposal ✓ **Component Integration**: Use webapp_commons library patterns ✓ **Template Guide**: Use webaapp_ai_template/lib as a foundational example

 **CLOUD & SERVICE INTEGRATION REQUIREMENTS**
 ✓ All service calls must include timeout configurations